Board of Directors

 Mr. Lieb also has three years experience as Manager of Foundation Relations

 with the Big Apple Circus.

-We thank the following Foundations, Corporations, and Government Agencies for their generous
+We thank the following Government, Foundation, and Corporate

 Bank Leumi USA

 Frank & Ruth E. Caruso Foundation

 The Cricket Foundation